hbclaure/Co_Tetris/README.md

 8. ** Running the Application on Heroku:** Navigate to your application's URL provided by Heroku to see your Co-Tetris game live.

+## Customizing Gameplay
+[Click here] (CustomizingGamePlay.md) to learn how to customize the Co-Tetris game.